 Step 3: Attend introductory meeting.
 Students are expected to attend the introductory meeting prior to practicum (scheduled by March for the fall semester and October for the spring semester).
 At this meeting, students are informed about the selection process for practicum sites, mandatory insurance, course requirements, and course materials (handouts).
 Personal disclosure statements and the need for background checks/fingerprinting (required for schools and some sites) will also be discussed.

 Step 4: Contact the field placement coordinator.
-After selecting several potential sites with your advisor, you should contact our field placement coordinator, Linda Evans.
-She can be contacted at 780-5564 or firstname.lastname@example.org.
+After selecting several potential sites with your advisor, you should contact our field placement coordinator, Alexander Katopis at (207) 780-5079 or email@example.com.
 This process will be explained at the introductory meeting.
 Do not contact any site without checking with the field coordinator first.
 You should contact the field placement coordinator by the following deadlines:

 April 1 - to arrange a site for the following fall semester.

 November 1 - to arrange a site for the following spring semester

 Step 5: Course registration.
 The application for practicum is an in-house application.
 Students must still register as you do for other courses during the university’s advance registration.
 Advance registration for the fall semester occurs in April and in November for the spring semester.

 Step 6: Meet with site liaison.
 Once a practicum site is approved by the field coordinator, students should plan to meet with the site and receive agreement concerning the start date and hours at the site.